NorthernMan54/homebridge-tcc/README.md

 * `storage` - Storage of chart graphing data for history graphing, either fs or googleDrive, defaults to fs
 * `usePermanentHolds` - If set to `true`, temperature changes will be set as permanent holds, rather than temporary holds.
 This will allow you to use HomeKit automations to completely replace your thermostat's schedule.
 If set to `false`, the temperature changes will expire after a certain period of time and resume your normal schedule.
 By default, this is off.
 * `debug` - Enables debug level logging from the plugin, defaults to `false`, to enable set to `true`
+* `insideTemperature` - Enables separate temperature sensor in HomeKit (useful for automations), to enable set to `true` on each thermostat
+* `outsideTemperature` - Enables separate temperature sensor in HomeKit (useful for automations), to enable set to `true` on each thermostat
+* `insideHumidity` - Enables separate humidity sensor in HomeKit (useful for automations), to enable set to `true` on each thermostat
+* `outsideHumidity` - Enables separate humidity sensor in HomeKit (useful for automations), to enable set to `true` on each thermostat

 # Credits